 Piano Crash Course – In Summary

 Learning piano is a much longer process than just 2 months.
-This piano crash course was aimed at giving you a week by week plan so that you don’t dive unguided into the process learning piano by yourself.
-I’ve seen that when people try to learn piano themselves, they would completely skip scale practice dive right into songs by downloading piano notes from the internet.
+This piano crash course was aimed at giving you a week-by-week plan so that you don’t dive unguided into the process of learning piano by yourself.
+I’ve seen that when people try to learn piano themselves, they would completely skip scale practice and dive right into songs by downloading piano notes from the internet.
 Some wouldn’t train their left hand to play scales and wonder why they aren’t able to play chords effectively.
 I hope to have prevented you from making those mistakes and this guide was useful to you.

 Because this was a crash course, I couldn’t cover the topics in depth.
-But I would recommend you to learn as much as possible about music theory, scales, chords and more.
+But I would recommend you to learn as much as possible about music theory, scales, chords, and more.